digimuza/iterparse/README.md

   ): AsyncIterable<T>;
   ```
 - **jsonWrite** - Writes iterator to JSON file in memory efficient matter.
+  Some considerations

+  - If file exists function will overwrite file
+  - If path does not exists function will path to file

   ```typescript
   export function jsonWrite<T>(out: Output): OperatorAsyncFunction<T, T>;
   export function jsonWrite<T>(